Waning Crescent on

 Moon before ascending node

-6 days after descending node on 19 September 2011 at 19:38 in ♊ Gemini.
-The Moon is located south of the ecliptic over the following 5 days, until the lunar orbit crosses from South to North in ascending node on 2 October 2011 at 09:09 in ♐ Sagittarius.
+6 days after descending node on 19 September 2011 at 19:38 in ♊ Gemini the Moon is positioned south of the ecliptic over the following 5 days until the lunar crosses the ecliptic again from South to North in ascending node on 2 October 2011 at 09:09 in ♐ Sagittarius.

 Moon before southern standstill

-6 days since the previous standstill on 19 September 2011 at 20:05 in ♊ Gemini when the Moon has reached North declination of ∠22.890°, the lunar orbit is extending southward over the next 5 days to face maximum declination of ∠-22.791° at the point of next southern standstill on 2 October 2011 at 11:38 in ♐ Sagittarius.
+6 days since the last northern standstill on 19 September 2011 at 20:05 in ♊ Gemini when the Moon has reached North declination of ∠22.890° the lunar orbit is extending southward over the next 5 days to face maximum declination of ∠-22.791° at the point of next southern standstill on 2 October 2011 at 11:38 in ♐ Sagittarius.

 Syzygy in 1 day